aiida-vasp/aiida-vasp/docs/source/workchains/vasp.rst

 For more information, please see the docstring of :py:class:`~aiida.engine.processes.workchains.restart.BaseRestartWorkChain`.

 One should note that the hanlders included here are not intended to give a comprehensive coverage of all of possible errors from VASP, but instead we focus on improving the robustness by performing simple corrections that would be the right things to do in most times.

-New handlers may be registered by adding the method to :py:class`~aiida_vasp.workchains.vasp.VaspWorkChain` with the ``process_handler`` decorator.
+New handlers may be registered by adding the method to :py:class:`~aiida_vasp.workchains.vasp.VaspWorkChain` with the ``process_handler`` decorator.
 Alternatively, one can also extended the :py:class:`~aiida_vasp.workchains.vasp.VaspWorkChain` by sub-classing and add more handlers there.